DjangoForAll/Django-Course/Level_4/Content/7_Forms_in_Django/Script/Readme.md

 we can create a new view function called `delete_task_view` and pass the index also as an argument, django will automatically pass the extracted index value to this view.
 Now that we have the index.
 Lets delete the item and redirect back to the tasks view.
 You can delete the item using the `del` keyword or the `pop` method in the list class

-`tasks.pop(index-1)` is the same as `del tasks[index-1]` we subtract one from the index because the index in the html started at 1 while the indexs in python start at 0
+`tasks.pop(index-1)` is the same as `del tasks[index-1]` we subtract one from the index because the index in the DTL started at 1 while the indexs in python start at 0

 And thats it!
 Now we have a working web application that allows us to manage tasks.
 We can even deploy the application at this point and have it working.
 But our data is volatile, anytime the server restarts or crashes we lose all the data.
 We can leverage databases which are tools which are specifically designed to store data in a reliable way. we'll take a look at what they are and how to leverage them efficiently in the next level.